lcrespom/purecheck/README.md

 ## Notice
 Purecheck is still under development.
-Check ToDo section below for details.
+Check the ToDo section below for details.

 ## Rules for pure functions
 This list provides more detail about the rules mentioned above: